University of Miami Leonard M. Miller School of Medicine

 William Mendez, M.D.
 (2006-2007)

-Professor and Acting Chair of Surgery
+Professor and Chair of Surgery

 University of Puerto Rico School of Medicine